dbfarms/cac-farmshop/readme.md

 2- farmers
--made up farmers don't correspond to users... how to reconcile? farmer < user or whatever -profile page -- NEEDS TO BE EDITABLE
+-made up farmers don't correspond to users... how to reconcile? farmer < user or whatever -need to be add farmgood to farmer's farmgoods in backend whenever something new is created, only going one direction it seems
+ -profile page -- NEEDS TO BE EDITABLE
  -make it so farmers can only edit their own farmgoods etc -list of open orders / accepting orders / rejecting orders